wildan2711/website/posts/building-a-simple-rest-api-authentication-app-using-dgraph-with-dgman.md

 Dgman allows to map our struct into a Dgraph schema by using the `json` and `dgraph` tags.
 The `json` tag defines our predicate name, while the `dgraph` tag defines our index, value type, or other dgraph directives.
 There is also a Dgman specific directive here in use, the `unique` directive to be used in mutations, which we will get into later.

-Next, We would like to create the Dgraph type and schema when the app starts.
+Next, we would like to create the Dgraph type and schema when the app starts.
 Let's do this in our `main()` function, with establishing our Dgraph client connection.

 ```go
 package main